 It’s no secret that Lakeland is pretty much the perfect place for a photo shoot, from our mid- century modern inspired architecture to our artistic murals to the iconic neon signs.

-Check out some of our favorite camera-ready spots for every Instagrammer in Lakeland, whether your aesthetic is bright + bold, coffee shop chic, or nature-inspired. 📸
+Check out some of our favorite camera-ready spots for every Instagrammer in Lakeland, whether your aesthetic is bright and bold, coffee shop chic, or nature-inspired. 📸

 ART/ifact Studios Mural by JUJMO, 820 N Massachusetts Ave.